guanwill/toy-robot-simulator/README.md

 ## Instructions

-To run the application, start at the root of the application:
+To run the application:
 ~~~~
+Start at root of application
 cd lib
 ruby play.rb
 ~~~~

 To run tests:
 ~~~~
+Start at root of application
 bundle exec rspec
 ~~~~